AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/define-request-types-for-project.md

    <li>Request</li>
   </ul> <note type="tip">
    Your
-   <em>Workfront administrator</em> might have renamed some of these options.
+   <span>Workfront administrator</span> might have renamed some of these options.
 For information, see
    <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-request-types.md" class="MCXref xref">Configure request types</a>.
   </note> </li>
  <li value="5"> <p>Click <span class="bold">Save</span>.</p> <p>The request types you specified&nbsp;will be available to select when you enter a new issue on a task or a project, or when you submit a new request to the project, if the project is enabled as a request queue.</p> </li>